bewest/node-multienv/docs/TANKA-DEPLOYMENT.md

 4. **Test with `tk diff`** before applying
 5. **Graduate to blue/green** for production
 6. **Scale to multi-component** when Consul traffic becomes heavy
+7. **For Gen 3 → Gen 4 migration:** Follow the progressive migration path above

 For questions or issues, refer to the [RBAC Design Guide](./RBAC-DESIGN.md) for permission details and troubleshooting.